 How can a brand from a low-involvement category create a website where their customers from both the B2B and B2C sections can navigate easily, and find relevant content at every turn?

-We realised the way B2C consumers approach a website is very different from the way their B2B counterparts do.
+Being veterans in providing digital marketing services, We realised the way B2C consumers approach a website is very different from the way their B2B counterparts do.
 Keeping this in mind, we designed a website which allowed all users to navigate through with ease.

 Realising dual need for both sets of consumers, the website’s navigation was divided into two sections; a technical, jargon-heavy, section relevant to their B2B consumers; and a simplified one, relevant to their B2C consumers.